AthinaDavari/Lab_Assignments_Applied_Engineering/sourcecodeanalyzer/README.md

 Design Patterns Used: Factory and Null Object\
 Package: sourcefilereader\
 We wanted sourceFileLocation to be extendable.
+#### Why you selected a specific pattern?
+- A common interface to refer to all objects (of a kind).
+- Creating objects without exposing the instantiation logic to the classes which sourceFileLocation Objects.

 #### Which classes participate in the pattern, serving what role?
 Product: SourceFileLocation.java\
 Factory: SourceFileLocationFactory.java\